 It is the policy of Exodus that there be ongoing recruitment activities for new mentors and other volunteers.
 As such, an Annual Recruitment Plan will be developed and will include recruitment goals and strategies to achieve those goals.
 This plan will be kept current with any ongoing adjustments.

-It is possible that volunteer recruitment can be paused for an undetermined amount of time if there is an overwhelming quantity of volunteers already on our roster.
-Our goal as an agency is to provide volunteers with an ample opportunity to make a difference and join in our mission.
+It is possible that volunteer recruitment can be paused for an undetermined amount of time.
+Our goal as an agency is to provide volunteers with ample opportunity to make a difference and join in our mission.
 This would include making sure that we have the capacity to equitably and effectively make volunteer matches, thus reducing unnecessary waiting times for volunteers.

 The Volunteer Coordinator, Community Engagement Coordinator, and the Community Sponsorship Coordinator all assume lead responsibility for the recruitment of new volunteers for their respective programs.
 Other volunteer program staff, the CEO, and advisory board members will support the Volunteer Coordinator and the Community Sponsorship Coordinator in these activities as required.